unlock-protocol/docs/docs/core-protocol/smart-contracts-api/archive/PublicLock/IPublicLockV12.md

 function cancelAndRefund(uint256 _tokenId) external nonpayable
 ```

-cancel is enabled with a 10% penalty by default on all Locks.

 *allows the key manager to expire a given tokenId and send a refund to the keyOwner based on the amount of time remaining.*